benefit decisions and appeals

 - your name, address, date of birth, National Insurance number, and the date of the decision about your benefit;

-- contact details and a signed letter of authority from any adviser representative you may have (such as an adviser from an agency like the Citizens Advice Bureau); and
+- contact details and a signed letter of authority from any adviser representative you may have (such as an adviser from an agency like the Citizens Advice); and

 - your explanation of why you think the decision is wrong, pointing out how your situation specifically matches the criteria in the application form, and enclosing a copy of any supporting ‘evidence’ for your claim, such as notes from your doctor or other professional involved in your care.
 Include this even if you have already provided this information with your original claim.
 Include any new information if your situation has changed.